-As a new, unique service, OZ Optics now offers hermetic sealable patchcords with built-in optical taps for power monitoring.
+As a new, unique service, OZ Optics now offers hermetic sealable patchcords with builtin optical taps for power monitoring.
 This allows one to tap a small percentage of light from the fiber inside the assembled component.
 This is ideal for applications such as monitoring the output power from a packaged laser diode assembly (See Figure 18, Page 4).
-It provides a more precise means of monitoring the signal intensity, as signals seen by the directional tap are not influenced by return losses from the fiber output, which otherwise would be seen in conventional laser diode modules.
+It provides a more precise means of monitoring the signal intensity, as signals seen by the sheet titled Inline Optical Taps and Monitors. directional tap are not influenced by return losses from the fiber output, which otherwise would be seen in conventional laser diode modules.
 The main device and the monitor photodiode are packaged into a single housing, reducing both size and costs.